 This section should acknowledge contribution(s) from non-authors.

-The text of the manuscript should be in Microsoft Word.
+The text of the manuscript should be in Microsoft Word or LaTeX format.
 The length of the manuscript cannot be more than 50000 characters (inclusive of spaces) or approximately 7000 words.

 This section is compulsory and should be placed at the end of all manuscripts.
 Do not use footnotes or endnotes as a substitute for a reference list.
 The list of references should only include works that are cited in the text and that have been published or accepted for publication.
 Personal communications and unpublished works should be excluded from this section.

 Authors referenced are listed with their surname followed by their initials.
 All references should be sequenced according to the order A-Z. References should follow the following pattern: author(s) followed by year of publication, title of publication, full journal name in italics, volume number, issue number in parenthesis and lastly, page range.
 If the referred article has more than three authors, list only the first three authors and abbreviate the remaining authors to italicized ‘et al.’ (meaning: "and others").
 If the DOI is available, please include it after the page range.The upper limitation of Reference total amount is 100, or author will be asked to revise and resubmit the manuscipt.

 Younger P., 2004.
 Using the internet to conduct a literature search.
 Nursing Standard, vol.19(6): 45–51.

 Zhao, S. Y. and Han, B. P. 2007.
 Structural analysis of zooplankton community in a large deep oligotrophic reservoir-Xinfengjiang Reservoir, South China.
 Journal of Lake Sciences, 19(3), 305-314. https://doi.org/10.18307/2007.0312

 Journal article with three authors